3DUI/testing-interface/documentation/tasks.md

 Inspection matching tasks involve you trying to find a particular symbol - the letter "i" - on the model you're rotating.
 Here, there is only one screen: __Model to Rotate__.

-You must rotate this model until you find the "i".
-Once you have, you should position the center of the controller, marked with a small red circle, on the dot of the "i" as shown above.
+You must rotate this model until you find the side containing only the symbol "i".
+Once you have, you must position the center of the controller, marked with a small red circle, on the dot of the "i" as shown above.
 After encircling the dot of the "i", you should submit the task.